rabe42/micro-CA/README.md

 Script Name      | Description
 -----------------|---------------------------------------
-`rsa-client-csr` | Creates a private rsa key (4096 bit)  and an certifcate signature request (CSR) for the public key.
+`rsa-user-csr` | Creates a private rsa key (4096 bit)  and an certifcate signature request (CSR) for the public key.
-`rsa-server-csr` | Creates a private rsa key (4096 bit) for a server and a certificate request for the public key.
+`rsa-net-csr` | Creates a private rsa key (4096 bit) for a server and a certificate request for the public key.

 ## CA Commands
 ### init